FACT CHECK: How bad is a glass of wine at dinner, really? | DW | 14.03.2022

 The world of alcohol research appears a little confused at the moment, at least from a public messaging standpoint.

-A study published in Nature early this month seems to offer some of the most compelling evidence yet that even moderate drinking can harm the brain.
+A study published in Nature in March seems to offer some of the most compelling evidence yet that even moderate drinking can harm the brain.

-After examining brain scans from over 36,000 middle-aged and older adults from the UK Biobank, researchers found that 50-year-olds who drank an average of one six-ounce glass of wine (170 ml) or a pint of beer (570 ml) per day over the past year had brains that appeared two years older than counterparts who only drank half those amounts.
+After examining brain scans from over 36,000 middle-aged and older adults from the UK Biobank, researchers found that 50-year-olds who drank an average of one 6-ounce glass of wine (175 milliliters) or a half-liter (roughly 1 US pint) can of beer per day over the past year had brains that appeared two years older than counterparts who only drank half those amounts.

 Shrinkage increased with alcohol consumption, researchers wrote.